casindog/3d-Minesweeper/readme.md

 User Interface: Raycasting & Enclosure of pickedObj & Nesting of EventListeners
 </h2>

-Because I was developing in 3D, I had issues with user interface because event listeners click and hover would select cubes directly behind the initially selected cube.
+Because of the nature of working in 3D, I experienced problems with user interface because event listeners click and hover would activate cubes directly behind the  selected cube.
 This would be a frustrating experience for the player because the player would activate cubes unintentionally.
-The solution was adding Raycasting.
-Raycasting creates an instance of a ray/line through the 3D scene with two input coordinates: camera position (x1,y1,z1) and cube position (x2,y2,z2).
+The solution was implementing Raycasting.
+Raycasting creates an instance of a ray/line through the 3D scene.
+It takes two input coordinates: camera position (x1,y1,z1) and cube position (x2,y2,z2).
 Any intersected object from the ray would be pushed to an array.
-For my game, I only needed to identify the first cube, so I key into the first element of the array.
-Implementing Raycasting is provided by the ThreeJS tutorial documents.
-However, in order to use Raycasting effectively for my project, I needed to tinker with my code.

-Because the pickedObj from the ray instances did not have the texture/material/mesh attributes, I was not able to change the cube's appearance upon a event action.
-Initially, I failed-attempted to pass down the cube object into the ray instance.
+For my game, I only needed to first element of the array to identify the first cube intersected.
+Implementing Raycasting is aleady provided by the ThreeJS tutorial documents.
+However in order to use Raycasting effectively for my project, I needed to make more changes to my code.
+Because the pickedObj from the ray instances did not have the texture/material/mesh attributes, I was not able to change the cube's appearance upon an event.
+Initially, I attempted to pass down the cube object into the ray instance.
 The passing down means I assigned a key-value pair in the ray instance.
-This did not work, because while the ray instance correctly identifed the 1st cube, the passed-down cube was from the cube coordinates that the ray takes in as input.
+This did not work, because while the ray instance correctly identifed the 1st cube, the passed-down cube was from the cube coordinates that the ray instance takes as input.
 For example, if I hovered over 2 cubes, then two ray instances are created.
-Both ray rays correctly identify the first cube, but I would update the texture/material/mesh appearance of the the passed-down cube instead.
+Both ray correctly identifies the first cube, but I was wrongly updating the texture/material/mesh appearance on the passed-down cube.

-After realizing my initial mistakes, my second attempt to fix the issue by enclosing the variable pickedObj and nesting event listeners mouseover, mouseout, and mousdown was successful.
+My solution required enclosing the variable pickedObj in nested event listeners mouseover, mouseout, and mousdown.
 I am still passing down the cubeGL, mesh and material in this.geometry, which is accessible in the ray instance POJO.
 I declare and define the pickedObj variable in the mouseover event.
-When clicking on the object, I enclose the pickedObj in the nested event listeners.
+The nested click event uses the enclosed pickedObj.
 Note that the mouseout is intentionally set to "this" because I want all hovered cube's appearances reset to default settings.
+The following snippet is a redacted versino of my CubeUI class:

 ```
 class CubeUI {